seven5/seven5.github.io/art-summ.md

 {% endhighlight %}

 Two conventions about Seven5 can be seen in this example.
-First, Seven5 is imported into a go program as `s5`.
+First, Seven5 is imported into a Go program as `s5`.
 For the server side of an application this corresponds to `github.com/seven5/seven5` but for a client program, as above, this corresponds to the package `github.com/seven5/seven5/client`.
-Second, the type being exchanged `PaymentMethod` is part of a package called "wire".
+Second, the `PaymentMethod` type being exchanged is part of a package called "wire".
 Wire types are those that are exchanged between the client and server.
 A package that includes wire types is compiled _by both the client and server_ since it refers to the structures being exchanged between them.
 There is no